The Merchant Marine Act of 1920, frequently called the Jones Act, establishes rights for seafarers and protects those injured in workplace accidents.

 - The right to maintenance and cure

-- Punitive damages for willful denial of maintenance and cure
+- Punitive damages and attorneys’ fees for willful denial of maintenance and cure

-You need an experienced maritime trial attorney to pursue your Jones Act remedies.
-There are also special rules pertaining to the time limit, which is three years, to file a lawsuit under the Jones Act.
-Many of these rights are powerful tools to get you compensation after you have suffered a severe injury, but the special rules are hard to navigate for a regular lawyer.
-The maritime lawyers at Mase Mebane Seitz know how to pursue these claims and will get you the maximum compensation.
+To effectively pursue your Jones Act remedies, it is essential to work with an experienced maritime trial attorney.
+The statute of limitations to file a lawsuit under the Jones Act is three years.
+While many of these rights are powerful tools to secure compensation after you have suffered a severe injury, the special rules are hard to navigate for a lawyer lacking maritime experience.
+The maritime lawyers at Mase Seitz Briggs know how to pursue these claims and will get you the maximum compensation.

 To be seaworthy, a vessel must be: